 The Vegetarian Butcher is a longstanding brand that has global recognition, especially among consumers of plant-based meat.
 According to a study conducted in the Netherlands in October 2020, The Vegetarian Butcher is the number one brand in its category (in the Netherlands), and is the most widely recognised of all the “animal meat replacement” brands.

 This brand recognition will give your diners assurance of your plant-based meat’s safety, quality and taste.

-- DO train your staff on how to sell plant-based dishes: Equip your wait staff with the knowledge to answer common questions about plant-based meats.
-These are usually related to taste, ingredients and health.
+- Train your staff on how to sell plant-based dishes: Equip your wait staff with the knowledge to answer common questions about plant-based meats.
+These are usually related to taste, ingredients, and health.

-- Do make these dishes look like their meaty counterparts: Seeing is believing.
-That’s why making your plant-based dishes look similar to their animal meat counterparts, can quickly convince meat-loving diners (whether they’re meat eaters or flexitarians) to give your new plant-based dishes a try.
+- Make these dishes look like their meaty counterparts: Seeing is believing.
+That’s why making your plant-based dishes look similar to their animal meat counterparts can quickly convince meat-loving diners (whether they’re meat eaters or flexitarians) to give your new plant-based dishes a try.
 Once they’re hooked, they’ll be asking you to include more plant-based dishes into your menu!

 At the end of the day, marketing your plant-based meat dishes should be similar to promoting your animal meat dishes — where you focus on great taste, texture and flavours, rather than aspects like health or being cruelty-free.
 You can let diners decide on those aspects themselves, you just need to whet their appetite with dishes that look, smell, and taste amazing!

 "The content of this article is intended for inspiration purposes only.
 It is not intended as clinical, medical or nutritional advice."